 It was available and my girlfriend said, “Go over and sign the lease.”

-No one being on 10th Street was strange and I walked to hail a taxi on 1st Avenue.
+“Right away.”
+I left the apartment and walked to hail a taxi on 1st Avenue.

 Loud shouting rang from the corner.